devplayg/goback/Readme.md

 goback
 ------

-The `goback` makes incremental backups of directories.
+The `goback` makes incremental backups of directories and supports Web UI.

     ./goback -s /dir/to/backup -d /dir/to/be/saved